ntlinh16/cloudal/examples/configuration/README.md

 python config_antidotedb_env_gcp.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_gcp.yaml -k
 ```

-This `config_antidotedb_env_gcp.py` script makes a reservation for required nodes, then installs Docker on them, next pulls the AntidoteDB docker image, and finally runs the AntidoteDB container.
+This `config_antidotedb_env_gcp.py` script makes a reservation for required hosts, then installs Docker on them, next pulls the AntidoteDB docker image, and finally runs the AntidoteDB container.
 You can modify the `config_host()` function in this script to install and configure your necessary applications.

 Now on your GCP, you have the number of your required nodes running the AntidoteDB, you can connect to them and perform your testing.